j-c-h-e-n-g/puppet-kitchen-example/README.md

 This will port forward 8140 to your host's 8140, so now you're serving off a puppet server to your host's network/subnet.

+This is WFM (works for me) quality: there are no promises this will work for you.

 ## Usage

 On the guest puppet server VM you should be able do a client puppet run against the server on the same node.
 Do something like this: